padmasaravan/WhizzMap_ReactNative/README-ReactNative.md

 ## How to get it running?

-If you are planning to test the app and also need a backend server without setting it up locally, continue with the instructions in the **Quick-start** section.
+If you are planning to test the app and also need a backend server running on Hasura cluster, continue with the instructions in the **Quick-start** section.
 A detailed step by step instructions to setup the whole environment needed to edit and run the app locally can be found in the **Making changes and testing it  Locally** section.

 ## Quick-start :